lnflash/btcpayserver-flash-plugin/README.md

 6. Test the connection to ensure your token is valid
 7. Save your settings

+## Pull Payment Support

+The Flash plugin supports BTCPay Server's Pull Payment functionality, allowing merchants to create pull payments that can be claimed via any Lightning wallet supporting LNURL-withdraw.

+### Features
+- LNURL-withdraw support for seamless claiming of pull payments
+- Direct invoice creation and payment through the Flash GraphQL API
+- Full tracking of pull payment claims and payouts within BTCPayServer
+- Support for both LNURL destinations and standard BOLT11 invoices
+- Robust payment tracking system for asynchronous payment flows

+### Usage
+1. Create a pull payment in BTCPayServer and enable the Lightning payment method
+2. Share the pull payment link with recipients
+3. Recipients can:
+   - Scan the LNURL-withdraw QR code with their Lightning wallet
+   - Paste a BOLT11 invoice directly into the claim form
+4. The claim will be processed automatically

 ## Technical Details

 This plugin uses Flash's GraphQL API to interact with your Lightning wallet.
 All API requests are authenticated using your bearer token.